harvard-nrg/dwiqc/docs/source/xnat.rst

 process: Common Errors
 """"""""""""""""""""""

-A somewhat common error (affects about 5% of subjects) is an Eddy Volume to Volume registration that looks something like this:
+A somewhat common error (affects about 5% of subjects) is an Eddy Volume to Volume registration error that looks something like this:

 .. image:: images/eddy-error.png